svanderburg/php-sblayout/README.md

 Error pages
 -----------
 It may also happen that some error occurs while trying to display a page.
-For example, trying to access a subpage that does not exists (e.g.
+For example, trying to access a sub page that does not exists (e.g.
 `http://localhost/index.php/oranges/purple`) should display a 404 error page.
 Moreover, pages that are inaccessible should display a 403 error page.